 Action: After completing this process make any final adjustments to the Step 1 cash flow summary.

 The Final Step

-Cash flow management and forecasting is probably one of the most critical tasks in an SMB.
-Using this exercise build the process as an essential element of the ongoing business system.
-Consider it as the business thermometer to understand the sustainability risk in the business.
+Cash flow management and forecasting is probably one of the most critical tasks in any SMB.
+Use this exercise to build the process as an essential element of the ongoing business system.
+Consider it as the business thermometer to measure the sustainability risk in the business.

 Even if the business appears to have sufficient cash it is easy to accelerate the cash burn and quickly turn a business from safe to critical.